Symmetric orthogonalization and probabilistic weights in resource quantification: Löwdin Weights

-The Löwdin weights \cite{LowdinW1953} play important roles in various areas of quantum theory and related disciplines.
-Their theoretical and practical significance can be summarized in the following aspects: \begin{enumerate} \item[(1)] \textit{Superposition Quantification in Non-Orthogonal Bases}: In standard formulations, coherence \cite{Baumgratz14} is defined with respect to a fixed orthonormal basis and quantified through multiple approaches \cite{Aberg2006, Shao2015QuCo, Yu2016QuCo, Zhang2016QuCo, Streltsov2017QuCo, Yu2020QuCo, Bischof2021QuCo, Sun2022QuCo, Deng2022QuCo, Ye2023QuCo, Budiyono2023QuCo, Fan2024QuCo, Soulas2025QuCo}.
-However, such characterizations cannot be directly applied to non-orthogonal settings, where overlapping basis vectors and the absence of clear probabilistic interpretations for the coefficients present challenges.
-In such cases, which is addressed under the broader framework of superposition \cite{Theurer17}, the Löwdin weights could potentially offer a resolution by mapping the state onto an orthonormal frame derived from the original non-orthogonal basis.
-This procedure recovers a well-defined probability distribution, enabling a consistent extension of coherence measures to non-orthogonal contexts, while preserving the geometric and physical integrity of the original representation.
+Moreover, the Löwdin weights \cite{LowdinW1953} offer significant advantages in various areas of quantum theory.
+Their theoretical and practical significance is summarized in four key aspects: \begin{enumerate} \item[(1)] \textit{Extension of Coherence to Non-Orthogonal Frames}: Standard quantum coherence \cite{Baumgratz14} is strictly defined with respect to fixed orthonormal bases \cite{Aberg2006, Shao2015QuCo, Yu2016QuCo, Zhang2016QuCo, Streltsov2017QuCo, Yu2020QuCo, Bischof2021QuCo, Sun2022QuCo, Deng2022QuCo, Ye2023QuCo, Budiyono2023QuCo, Fan2024QuCo, Soulas2025QuCo}.
+In non-orthogonal settings, however, the expansion coefficients lack a direct probabilistic interpretation due to basis overlaps.
+Under the broader framework of superposition \cite{Theurer17}, the Löwdin weights resolve this by mapping the state onto the symmetrically orthogonalized frame.
+This construction recovers a legitimate probability distribution, allowing standard coherence measures to be consistently applied to non-orthogonal systems without violating physical constraints.

-\item[(2)] \textit{Resolution of Decomposition Ambiguity}: A basic complication arising from non-orthogonal expansions is the non-uniqueness of the decomposition: a given state can be represented with respect to infinitely many non-orthogonal bases, even when the overlaps and the coefficient vector are fixed (this issue is carefully addressed above for the state in Eq.~\eqref{StatePhiBasisIndep}).
-Löwdin SO process yields an orthonormal reference that eliminates this arbitrariness.
-Notably, the resulting Löwdin weights are invariant under the initial basis choice and provide a consistent, geometrically grounded quantification of component contributions \cite{LOWDIN1950}.
+\item[(2)] \textit{Elimination of Basis-Ordering Ambiguity}: A fundamental issue in non-orthogonal expansions is the path-dependence of the reference frame.
+Conventional methods, such as Gram-Schmidt orthogonalization, are sensitive to the ordering of basis vectors, yielding different weights for different permutations of the same set.
+The Löwdin process treats all basis vectors symmetrically, removing this ambiguity.
+It defines a unique orthonormal reference independent of basis labeling, thereby providing a canonical and order-invariant quantification of component contributions \cite{LOWDIN1950}.

+\item[(3)] \textit{Intrinsic Geometric Universality}: A distinct advantage of the Löwdin formulation is its abstraction from the explicit functional form of the basis vectors.
+The weights are determined solely by the intrinsic geometry encoded in the overlap matrix $\mathbf{O}_d$ and the coefficient vector.
+Consequently, the Löwdin analysis is physically universal: it remains invariant under any unitary transformation of the basis set that preserves the overlap structure.
+This ensures that the characterization depends only on the information-theoretic relations between states, rather than their specific physical realization (e.g., atomic orbitals vs. optical modes).